Tennis-Osaka concerned over Peng's whereabouts after assault allegations | Sports-Games

 "I was recently informed of a fellow tennis player that has gone missing shortly after revealing that she has been sexually abused," said Japan's Osaka.
 "Censorship is never ok at any cost, I hope Peng Shuai and her family are safe and ok.
 "I'm in shock of the current situation and I'm sending love and light her way. #whereispengshuai."

 WTA chief Simon told the New York Times on Sunday that no one at the Tour has talked directly to Peng but that he had received assurances from the Chinese Tennis Association that she was safe "and not under any physical threat".
-China's State Council Information office and the Chinese Tennis Association did not immediately respond to requests for comment when the WTA issued its statement.
+The Chinese Tennis Association did not respond to a request for comment on Wednesday.

 The 35-year-old Peng was the first Chinese player to top the world rankings when she was doubles number one in 2014.
 She won doubles titles at Wimbledon in 2013 and the French Open in 2014.
 Zhang, now 75, was a vice premier between 2013 and 2018 and served on the Politburo Standing Committee between 2012 and 2017.